Hugo-Duarte/FlappyClone/README.md

 # FlappyClone
-Flappy Bird Clone in Java for Android and Desktop
+Flappy Bird Clone developed using LibGDX for Android and Desktop